thanos-the-tank-engine/microwave/README.md

 these pins were chosen based on how they react during startup to avoid having the magnetron get pulsed unintentionally. the pin layout may change in the future.

+#How To Build
+        linux
+requirements: bl_iot_sdk
+step 1: run the command `export BL60X_SDK_PATH path/to/sdk`
+step 2: run make
+step 3: flash it to the bl602 using your flashing utility of choice

+        windows
+lol idk xD

 #TODO: